bitbrain/behave/docs/README.md

 ### 🤖 Node based - build behavior trees within your scene tree

-Compose behavior trees in your scene and attach them to any node of your chosing.
+Compose behavior trees in your scene and attach them to any node of your choice.

 <img src="assets/beehave-demo-tree.png" width="450px"/>